SebastianJitaru29/innovatiespotte-technical-assignment/README.md

 ## Task 3: Node function to fetch data from API's
   - For this task the file fetchData.js in task3 folder was created.
 This file contains a function that fetches data from the provided API's combines their output, logs the combination and saves it into a combinedData.json file.
-  - The function uses the `axios` library to make HTTP requests to the API's and the `fs` module to write the combined data to a file.
+  - The function uses the `axios` library to make HTTP requests to the API's(No need for AbortController as it has built in feature, cleaner code) and the `fs` module to write the combined data to a file.
-  - The function is asynchronous and uses `Promise.all()` to fetch data from both API's concurrently.
+  - The function is asynchronous and uses `Promise.allSettled()` to fetch data from both API's concurrently.
+Using allSettled instead of all so that the outcome all promises is known and all promises are executed.
+If one fails the error is not handled immediatly.
   - The function logs the combined data to the console and writes it to a file named `combinedData.json`.
   - The function was tested by running the `fetchData.js` file using Node.js.
   ![alt text](figures/image11.png)